John R. Scheel, MD, PhD, MPH

 Mary Wetherall, RN, MSN, HN-BC

-Director of Nursing, RAD-AID USA Women’s Healthcare Access Initiative
+Director of Nursing, RAD-AID USA Women’s Health Access Initiative